-Examiners also scored the candidates' proficiency on a number of competencies on a fivepoint Likert-type scale.
-The five rating points, along with a description of the acceptable performance level for each competency, are described in Appendix A and Appendix B.
+PEs also scored the candidates' proficiency on several competencies on a 5-point Likert-type scale.
+The 5 rating points, along with a description of the acceptable performance level for each competency, are described in Appendix A and Appendix B.

-Orientation and training materials were given to examiners to provide more specific context for these scoring tools.
+Orientation and training materials were given to PEs to provide more specific context for these scoring tools.

-Each station had one examiner and, by the conclusion of the exam, each candidate had been evaluated by examiners on 10 operational stations.
-The scores from the 10 operational stations provided by each examiner were used to calculate all scores as described in the Exam Scoring section.
+Each station had 1 PE and, by the conclusion of the exam, each candidate had been evaluated by PEs on 10 operational stations.
+The scores from the 10 operational stations provided by each PE were used to calculate all scores as described in the Exam Scoring section.